Sean-Walsh-496/Ballzooka_embedded/README.md

 devices driven on a common serial bus.
 These connected directly to the builtin SCL and SDA GPIO pins are the Arduino.

+The Arduino periodically collects data from the sensors.
+Whenever a new reading is made, it is automatically sent to the Bluetoothed Android device through a BLE notification.
+To prevent spamming the device with an excessive number of updated reading packets, the Arduino will store the last transmitted reading.
+If a new sensor reading does not differ from the previous one by at least some predetermined threshold value, it will not be transmitted.
+For example, if the magnetometer reads a heading of 75 degrees, and then reads 75.000001 degrees, the new reading would not be sufficiently different to justify transmitting it.

 #### Sonar
 The sonar sensor is a I2CXL-MaxSonar-EZ.
 It's using the devices default I2C address of 0x70.
 This is in the 7-bit format, and Arduino's Wire library